LunarWatcher/SConsStandard/README.md

+# Deprecation notice

+SCons made it incredibly hard to use dynamic libraries for a (failed) project I had a few months ago (at the time of writing).
+Consequently, I've switched to CMake, and I find it easier to deal with for C and C++ in general.

+As a consequence, this repo is now deprecated.
+Feel free to continue using it, or taking inspiration from it into your own SConstruct or default SCons implementation, but the project won't be receiving further patches.

 # SCons Standard

 This is my standard implementation of the basic components in a SConstruct.
 This is to save time and not have to re-write code every time I have a project.
 This will expand with new features as I stumble over a need for them, so it will not be a 100% perfect implementation for all cases.
 It's also based on my project standard.